Create a Record for a Payment Received

 Objective

-To create a record in the project's Payment Applications tool for a payment received from an main contract payment application.
+To create a payment received record for an main contract payment application.

 Background